Triston Casas Preview, Player Props: Red Sox vs. Dodgers

-Triston Casas, with a slugging percentage of .343 in his past 10 games -- including one home run -- will be in action for the Boston Red Sox versus the Los Angeles Dodgers, with Julio Urias on the hill, August 26 at 4:10 PM ET.
+The Boston Red Sox and Triston Casas (.364 slugging percentage over his past 10 games, including one homer), battle starter Caleb Ferguson and the Los Angeles Dodgers at Fenway Park, Sunday at 1:35 PM ET.

-He had two hits (going 2-for-4) in his last appearance against the Dodgers.
+He reached base in his only plate appearance in his previous game against the Dodgers.

 Triston Casas Game Info & Props vs. the Dodgers